QubesOS/qubes-doc/about/support.md

 by searching the list archives.
 However, there is an [unofficial forum](https://qubes-os.info) that is synced with the mailing lists.)

-#### Gmane ####

-Qubes mailing lists are also available via Gmane, a service that provides mailing lists in the form of newsgroups.
-This makes it possible for you to subscribe and read all mails sent to the list without having them all sent to your normal mail account.
-To use Gmane, you need a newsreader such as [Thunderbird].
-To add Gmane's server to Thunderbird, follow the instructions in [Mozilla Thunderbird's documentation for how to add newsgroups][thunderbird-newsgroup].
-In the fourth step replace `news.mozilla.org` with `news.gmane.org`.
-To subscribe to a list, click **Subscribe...** and search for the newsgroup `gmane.os.qubes.<list>`, for example, [`gmane.os.qubes.user`].
-Check the box beside the name and click **OK**.
-You can now send and reply to mails the same way you would normally.
-To unsubscribe from the list, click **Subscribe...** and search for the newsgroup `gmane.os.qubes.<list>`, for example, [`gmane.os.qubes.user`].
-Uncheck the box beside the name and click **OK**.
-Thunderbird will automatically remove the newsgroup.

 ## qubes-announce ##